 Kristiansand is a major port city in Norway, located on the country's southern coast).
 By population (around 90,000, metro over 155,000), the city is ranked Norway's 5th largest - following Oslo, Bergen, Stavanger and Trondheim.
 Port Kristiansand is very often mistaken with Kristiansund (a Hurtigruten ferry port located on Norway's western coast).

-The town faces Skagerrak Strait, at the entrance to Baltic Sea.
-This 17th century town features wide streets, lively fishing harbour, market, boat / yacht marinas, restaurants and shops, traditional wooden houses.
+Kristiansand faces Skagerrak Strait, at the entrance to Baltic Sea.
+This 17th-century town features wide streets, lively fishing harbour, market, boat / yacht marinas, restaurants and shops, traditional wooden houses.
 It was named after Christian IV of Denmark (1577-1648), who founded it in 1641.
-Until 1877, town's name was written "Christianssand" and "Christiansand".
+Until 1877, the town's name was written "Christianssand" and "Christiansand".